shdnx/next-express/README.md

 When running on the client, it will send an HTTP `GET` request to the page's URL, including any query arguments.
 It will set only one extra header: `Accept: application/json`.
 This request will be handled by `nextpress.pageRoute()` route on the server: the server data will be serialized to JSON and passed to the client.

 If you do not define your own `getInitialProps()`, `nextpressPage()` will define it for you, which will automatically call `serverDataFetchFunc()`.

+## License

+BSD 3-Clause License, see [LICENSE](https://github.com/shdnx/nextpress/blob/master/LICENSE).
+For what this means, see the overview at [tldrlegal.com](https://tldrlegal.com/license/bsd-3-clause-license-(revised)).
+In a nutshell: feel free to do with it whatever you please, so long as you give credit where credit is due.